16 Foundation Models for Economic Text and Expectations

 The admissibility condition.
 For \(x_t^{\text{text}}\) to be valid as a predictor in a pseudo-out-of-sample forecasting exercise, the document set must satisfy

-\[ D_t \subseteq \mathcal{I}_t, \tag{16.6}\]
+\[ D_t \subseteq \mathcal{I}_t, \tag{16.9}\]

-and, crucially, the procedure that selects \(D_t\) must itself be \(\mathcal{I}_t\)-measurable.
+and, crucially, the random element \(D_t\) together with the map \(G\) that produces \(x_t^{\text{text}}\) must be \(\mathcal{I}_t\)-measurable.

-16.6.1 Derivation C: Why Retrieval Must Be \(\mathcal{I}_t\)-Measurable
+Derivation C: Why Retrieval Must Be \(\mathcal{I}_t\)-Measurable.

-Suppose the forecaster estimates a model of the form \(\mathbb{E}[Y_{t+h} \mid \mathcal{I}_t]\) using features \(x_t\) that include \(x_t^{\text{text}} = g(D_t)\).
+Suppose the forecaster estimates a model of the form \(\mathbb{E}[Y_{t+h} \mid \mathcal{I}_t]\) using features \(x_t \in \mathbb{R}^{k_x}\) that include a text block \(x_t^{\text{text}} = G(D_t)\).
 The pseudo-out-of-sample forecast at origin \(t\) is

-\[ \hat{y}_{t+h \mid t} = \hat{m}(x_t; \hat\theta_t), \]
+\[ \hat{y}_{t+h \mid t} \;=\; \hat{m}\bigl(x_t;\, \hat\beta_t\bigr), \]

-where \(\hat{m}\) is the fitted model and \(\hat\theta_t\) are parameters estimated from data available at time \(t\).
+where \(\hat{m}\) is the fitted forecasting map and \(\hat\beta_t\) are regression parameters estimated from data available at time \(t\).
+(We reserve \(\theta\) for foundation-model parameters throughout the chapter and write the regression coefficients as \(\beta\).)

 Concrete sources of leakage.
 Table 16.1 lists the recurring sources and the conditions they violate.
 The list is not exhaustive, but each item has appeared in published empirical work.